emagiz/emdocs/mds/microlearning/intermediate-key-concepts-emagiz-event-streaming-retention-policy.md

 # Retention Policy

 In this microlearning, we will dive a little bit deeper into the concept of the retention policy concerning Event Streaming.
-A retention policy is the set of rules that determine when a message needs to be cleaned up and if so what will happen to the message.
+Retention policy determines when a message needs to be cleaned up and, if so, what will happen to the message.

-Should you have any questions, please contact academy@emagiz.com.
+Should you have any questions, please get in touch with academy@emagiz.com.

 - Last update: August 4th, 2021
 - Required reading time: 4 minutes